Loanho314/SAF-Argumentation/README.md

       mvn clean install

-- After compiling, the jar file is in the target folder, and it contains all the dependencies.
+- After compiling, the jar file is in the TARGET folder, and it contains all the dependencies.
 Next, use the command to run:

       java -jar -Xmx4G target/my-graal-app-1.0-jar-with-dependencies.jar arg0 arg1